Meekah’s Kitchen

 How do I store and reheat leftovers?

-Store in an airtight container in the refrigerator for up to 4 days.
-Reheat gently on the stovetop over low heat, stirring frequently.
-Add a splash of broth to thin if needed.
+Store in an airtight container in the refrigerator for up to 5 days.
+Reheat gently on the stovetop over low heat, adding a splash of milk or broth if it has thickened too much.

 Ingredients: